about

 *

 Yasuna Iman (b.
-1995 in Paris, France) is a writer and visual artist.
-Crafting with poetry, essay and sculptural painting, she reflects on the moment, the mystery and desire as life force, with an unwavering commitment to pleasure and intimacy building with the senses.
-She holds a Bachelor in Art History and Archaeology from the University of la Sorbonne in Paris received in 2016 and moved to Berlin the same year, where she has been living and working since.
+1995 in Paris, France) is a visual artist and writer.
+Crafting with sculptural painting and words, she reflects on the moment, the mystery and desire as life force, with an unwavering commitment to pleasure and the poetics of sensation.
+She holds a Bachelor in Art History and Archaeology from the University of la Sorbonne in Paris received in 2016.
+She lives and works in Berlin.
 Her work is held in private collections internationally.